Antlerless Deer Permit

 When can I purchase a permit online?

-First come, first served antlerless deer permits have been available for purchase online only since Tuesday, October 11 at 11:00 AM.
+Extra antlerless deer permits will be available for purchase online only starting September 19, 2023 at 9:30 AM.
 All hunters, including those who did not apply to the lottery, those who received a permit through the lottery, and those that applied to the lottery but did not receive a permit through the lottery, may purchase an antlerless deer permit online on a first come, first served basis.

-Hunters who were issued a permit through the lottery and claimed their permit by the deadline can purchase four antlerless deer permits total (one through the lottery, and three online).
+Hunters who were issued a permit through the lottery and claimed their permit by the deadline can purchase two antlerless deer permits total (one through the lottery, and one online).

 Antlerless deer permits will be sold online only.